The following post is from Amanda of OhAmanda.com: How to Make Cleaning Fun for Kids

 3. Make a square.

 To help my kids keep the small tasks in front of them, I’ll mark off a space in their room, “Only clean up what’s on the floor in between the closet and the desk.”
-That’s an easy, doable task and helps them be confident to go onto the next space.
+That’s an easy, doable task that helps them be confident about going onto the next space.

 4. Make a game.

-This doesn’t make cleaning their favorite thing to do, but it certainly makes the chore go by more quickly.
-Regardless of what we clean or how we do it, I try to always keep the focus on taking care of our family.
-We keep our home clean because we want to honor our family–the stuff we have, the people who use it, the people who bought it and the space we share.
+This doesn’t make cleaning their favorite thing, but it makes the chore go by more quickly.
+Regardless of what we clean or how we do it, I always focus on taking care of our family.
+We keep our home clean because we want to honor our family–the stuff we have, the people who use it, the people who bought it, and the space we share.
 Cleaning together also promotes belonging, helpfulness and servanthood.
 I want to use everything I can (even cleaning up) to bring fun and togetherness to our family!